Build Update #6 - Final Preparations for Pikorua’s Maiden Voyage

 Our New Dinghy: The Takacat 340LX

 We needed to get a dinghy for the delivery trip.
 We selected a Takacat 340LX paired with a Yamaha 6 hp 4 stroke short shaft outboard for a total weight of 65 kg/143 lbs.
 This should be able to handle 4 adults plus a load but still be able to sit comfortably on the swim platform while travelling.
 We love our existing Takacat 260LX and electric engine combo (47 kg/104 lbs) but it would have been cost prohibitive to ship it to Hong Kong and it is only meant for 2 adults.
 I expect it will be tough to decide which one to keep after the delivery is complete.
-We still have our big dinghy for long range exploring so the idea for the 2nd lightweight dinghy is to have something we can pull up a beach.
+We still have our big dinghy for long range exploring so the idea for the 2nd lightweight dinghy is to have something suitable for nearby beach landings where we can pull it up on a beach.

 Pikorua is scheduled to arrive in Hong Kong this Tuesday (October 29) and we expect commissioning and sea trials to take 2-3 weeks.
 She will then be ready to embark on the first leg of a much-anticipated journey, with her systems tested, paperwork in order, and equipment stocked.
 We look forward to keeping you updated on the journey ahead!